 EBay (EBAY) Gains As Market Dips: What You Should Know

-Heading into today, shares of the e-commerce company had gained 3.35% over the past month, outpacing the Retail-Wholesale sector's gain of 2.29% and lagging the S&P 500's gain of 4% in that time.
+Coming into today, shares of the e-commerce company had lost 0.38% in the past month.
+In that same time, the Retail-Wholesale sector lost 1.62%, while the S&P 500 gained 2.78%.

 EBAY will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.84, up 3.7% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.71 billion, down 3.79% from the prior-year quarter.
+In that report, analysts expect EBAY to post earnings of $0.84 per share.
+This would mark year-over-year growth of 3.7%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.71 billion, down 3.79% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $3.41 per share and revenue of $10.12 billion, which would represent changes of +20.49% and -6.31%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for EBAY.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for EBAY.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-EBAY is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+EBAY currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, EBAY is currently trading at a Forward P/E ratio of 15.14.
-This valuation marks a discount compared to its industry's average Forward P/E of 55.07.
+Looking at its valuation, EBAY is holding a Forward P/E ratio of 14.75.
+For comparison, its industry has an average Forward P/E of 49.76, which means EBAY is trading at a discount to the group.

-Meanwhile, EBAY's PEG ratio is currently 1.14.
+Meanwhile, EBAY's PEG ratio is currently 1.11.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Commerce stocks are, on average, holding a PEG ratio of 2.87 based on yesterday's closing prices.
+EBAY's industry had an average PEG ratio of 2.6 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report